WeiPhil/LotrArmyCompanion/README.md

 ![alt text](https://raw.githubusercontent.com/WeiPhil/LotrArmyCompanion/master/src/assets/images/tempCardBackground1.jpg)

 ## THIS PROJECT IS A WORK IN PROGRESS

-In a console in the project directory run
-`npm install` : to install all necesary libraries
-`npm start` : to run the app on localhost
+It should not be run in production.

+## Build

+Build the frontend react app:
+> npm install
+> npm run build

+Build the backend:
+> docker-compose build

+## Run
+> docker-compose up

+Visit localhost:3000 to see the website.

 ## Ongoing Work and Todos